tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 ## Hashes and Objects

 For our Ruby examples, we will be using a [`Hash`](https://ruby-doc.org/core-2.7.1/Hash.html).
-For our JavaScript examples we will be using an [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
+For our JavaScript examples, we will be using an [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
 Fortunately, the syntax for creating the structures is the same in both languages.

 ### Two options for Ruby